q2s2t/node-7z/README.md

 > By default the module calls the `7z` binary, it should be available in your
 > PATH.

-An alernative is to add the `7zip-bin` module to your project.
+An alternative is to add the `7zip-bin` module to your project.
 This module contains an up-to-date version of 7-Zip for all available plaforms.
 Then you can do: